 The frequency can not be read directly from the graph of the waveform, but there are many ways to obtain this value.
 The horizontal axis of the oscilloscope shows time, with users able to adjust the period up (compresses the waveform horizontally) or down (stretches the waveform horizontally).
 For periodic signals, there is no way to capture the entire waveform horizontally due to its repetition; instead, users should capture some periods (2 is a good start, although this will depend on the size of the screen) of the waveform.
 A periodic waveform repeats every period, and operators can calculate the frequency as the reciprocal of the period.
 Much like with the voltage, there also exist methods for measurement and readout directly from the oscilloscope.

 Setting Up and Sampling With an Oscilloscope

 In general, a purely digital oscilloscope function or application will feature much less setup time, calibration, and testing than a physical unit.
-As a simulation, many of the guidelines used to help analyze why an oscilloscope reading may look significantly different than expected doesn’t apply to simulation software.
+As a simulation, many of the guidelines are used to help analyze why an oscilloscope reading may look significantly different than expected in simulation software.
 The steps below are geared towards a physical interface, but the discussion of the “under the hood” functionality is still useful to those running simulations:

 - Check/match attenuation on probes and scope - Standard probes will feature a 10x or 1x attenuation factor, which is the factor by which the amplitude of the original voltage signal is reduced.
 Unless the signal of interest is of extremely low voltage, 10x attenuation will be the preferred choice.